SSuperookie/SSuperookie.github.io/experiences.md

 ---

 ## Smile: Micro Campus Community WeChat Mini Program 📱
-Me and my team member have built a WeChat mini program for sharing campus information.
-The mini program is dedicated to helping students quickly find solutions**<font color='#00B0500'> (our identity and goals: ASAP) </font>** to their campus problems.
+Me and my team members have built a WeChat mini program for sharing campus information.
+The mini program is dedicated to helping students quickly find solutions**<font color='#62D919'> (our identity and goals: ASAP) </font>** to their campus problems.
 In addition, we have also integrated ChatGLM into this mini program, providing help and advice to students 24/7.
 <br>
 <left>
  <img src="/images/smile.jpg">